manosbatsis/restdude/restdude-error/README.md

 createdDate  | LocalDateTime | Date created
 lastModifiedDate  | LocalDateTime | Date last modified createdBy | User | Created by
-message   | String | Message for users remoteAddress  | String | The address the request originated from user | User | User in context userAgent    | UserAgent | A record corresponding to the UA string provided with the request
+title   | String | Message for users remoteAddress  | String | The address the request originated from user | User | User in context userAgent    | UserAgent | A record corresponding to the UA string provided with the request